stvliu/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 ## Prerequisites

-Before proceeding with this guide, it's recommended that you follow [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to become familiar with ThingsBoard devices and dashboards.
+Before proceeding with this guide, it's recommended that you follow [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to become familiar with GridLinks devices and dashboards.
 This will enhance your learning experience and understanding of the concepts presented here.

 ## Introduction

-ThingsBoard offers a powerful feature – the ability to create and customize interactive visualizations, also known as dashboards.
+GridLinks offers a powerful feature – the ability to create and customize interactive visualizations, also known as dashboards.
 These dashboards are instruments for monitoring and managing your data and devices efficiently.
-With ThingsBoard dashboards, users can adapt interfaces to their specific needs, making it easier than ever to inspect their IoT devices and data.
+With GridLinks dashboards, users can adapt interfaces to their specific needs, making it easier than ever to inspect their IoT devices and data.
 What's brilliant is that each dashboard can be populated with numerous widgets, offering flexibility and customization.
 These dashboards aren't limited to a single data source; they can display data from various entities, including devices, assets, and more.
 Plus, you can assign dashboards to specific Customers, ensuring that the right individuals or teams have access to the data they need.

 {% if docsPrefix == null %}